Flyingbolt: Assessment

 In an interview with the Racing Post in November 2020, Walsh further expressed his thoughts on the Arkle/Flyingbolt debate.
 "Flyingbolt was the greatest National Hunt horse I ever saw.
 I've never seen a horse since or before who would have beaten him.
 He never took on Arkle because they were in the same yard, but I have no doubt he would have ‘eaten’ Arkle."

+Horse racing journalist and author, Brough Scott, paid tribute to him in his 2008 book, Of Horses and Heroes, when he said: "More than 40 years on since he first blazed over Cheltenham's fences, it is time we paid Flyingbolt his due as one of the very greatest of them all."

-In an article in the Racing Post in March 2009, John Randall wrote, "In any era except that of Arkle, Flyingbolt would have reigned supreme, but he raced in the shadow of his stablemate and never received the credit he deserved.
+In an article in the Racing Post in March 2009, racing historian John Randall wrote, "In any era except that of Arkle, Flyingbolt would have reigned supreme, but he raced in the shadow of his stablemate and never received the credit he deserved.
 He was officially rated only one pound below Arkle, and although it defies belief that the two greatest steeplechasers of all time should have been in the same stable at the same time, with the same jockey and even the same groom (Johnny Lumley), the figures speak for themselves."

+In a more recent Racing Post article (January 2023), Randall reflected on the achievements of both Arkle and Flyingbolt in comparison to their latter day contemporaries:

+"The modern jumps scene would be almost unrecognisable to a time-travelling racegoer from the 1960's who saw the two greatest steeplechasers of all time, stablemates Arkle and Flyingbolt.
+Some have questioned the validity of the Dreaper pair's sky-high ratings but the reason for them is simple: they were forced to demonstrate the full extent of their greatness by conceding up to three stone (42lbs) in handicaps to rivals who were of normal Gold Cup standard.
+Modern champions do not run in handicaps, and are therefore not tested to that extent."

+In comparing the two, he noted that "Arkle became a folk hero, celebrated in song, poetry, drama and legend, so it is hard to believe he had a stablemate who was his equal - but a strict assessment, crucially forged in handicaps, suggests that may have been true."

 When the Racing Post conducted a readers' poll in 2004 to determine the 100 favourite racehorses of all time, Arkle, predictably, was number one whilst Flyingbolt didn't even make the list, lending credence to Randall's assertion that Flyingbolt was indeed "racing's greatest unsung hero."

 Retirement

-Flyingbolt was retired in 1971 and spent much of his time in the company of former stablemate Fort Leney, a winner of the Cheltenham Gold Cup in 1968.
+Flyingbolt was retired in 1971 and spent the latter days of his life on a farm in Oxfordshire in the company of former stablemate Fort Leney, a winner of the Cheltenham Gold Cup in 1968.

 Flyingbolt died in 1983 at the age of 24.